Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

 After downloading the ISO file on your server, with Windows Server 2008 you will need to have a program like 7zip to unpack it.
 On Server 2012 you can simply mount the file as a disk.

 With the files available, open the Device Manager simply by searching for it by name in the start menu and pressing enter.
 Browse down to Network adapters, select each adapter one by one and run the Update Driver Software.
-In the update wizard, select Browse my computer for driver software, enter the driver location to the search field and press next.
+In the update wizard, select Browse my computer for driver software, enter the driver location into the search field and press next.
 Note to keep the Include subfolders selected.

 If you were connected through Remote Desktop while updating the network drivers, you’ll probably get disconnected for a moment.
 The client should be able to restore the connection automatically after the drivers have been installed successfully.